 How Weavers Became Basket Makers

 Josefina and Maria, from the Sololá area, were in the courtyard working away on basket orders.
-They are from one of three coops now making baskets, but El Triunfo was the first.
+They are from one of four coops now making baskets, but El Triunfo was the first.

 The El Triunfo (translated “triumph”) coop was a small group of only four women.
 They were weavers but they had also learned the art of pine needle basket making as members of another Mayan Hands coop.
 But they lived far away from the other coop members and were spending too much time traveling.
 So when the river swelled, making it impassable, they decided it was time to start their own coop within their community.